 Plan to spend more time with your inner circle, especially at times that you know will be hardest for you.
 For instance, if you used to spend Friday nights cooking dinner with your ex, then plan a new tradition of catching a movie with a friend.
 Spending time with the people you love will keep you from feeling lonely and gives you fun things to look forward to.
 A full social calendar also means that you will have less time to feel sad about your breakup, which will help you move on.

 When a relationship ends, you inevitably find yourself with a lot of extra time on your hands.
-Time that you spent with your ex can very easily become time that you spend binge watching Netflix.
+The time that you spent with your ex can very easily become the time that you spend binge-watching Netflix.
 If you don’t find something productive to do with that time, you’re going to end up feeling even more isolated and lonely.
-That’s why a breakup is the perfect opportunity to try something new.
+That’s why a breakup is a perfect opportunity to try something new.

 Take up yoga, join a band, or start that novel that you’ve been wanting to write for the last five years.
 This is your opportunity to focus on yourself and make some decisions about what you want your single life to look like moving forward.
 Choose to focus your energy on something awesome and it won’t be long before you are feeling awesome, too.

 Yes, breakups are the worst.
 But you know what isn’t?
 Being single.
 It can be hard to recognize through the haze of heartbreak, but the single life has a lot of perks.
 From sleeping diagonally across the bed to having the general ability to “do you”, being single is actually pretty awesome.